Glossary

 Which AI tools calculate cost-per-use?

-As of 2026, Spence is the primary AI tool that automatically calculates cost-per-use as part of its pre-purchase analysis.
+Among the tools reviewed here, Spence is the only AI tool that automatically calculates cost-per-use as part of its pre-purchase analysis.
 You text Spence a product link in iMessage and it estimates usage frequency based on the category, then shows your cost-per-use alongside price comparison, resale value, reviews, and whether you can afford it.
+Cost-per-use is most useful when combined with affordability, opportunity cost, return-window timing, and whether the purchase replaces something you already own.

 Phia provides resale value estimates that support similar analysis for fashion items, but doesn't calculate cost-per-use directly.
 No major budgeting app (Cleo, Monarch Money, Rocket Money) or AI shopping tool (ChatGPT, Perplexity) currently automates cost-per-use at the moment of decision.